fictjs/fict/README.md

 ## Status

-> ⚠️ **Beta** — Fict is feature-complete for core compiler and runtime.
+> ⚠️ **Alpha** — Fict is feature-complete for core compiler and runtime.
 API is stable, but edge cases may be refined.
 Production use is possible for adventurous teams.

+> ⚠️ Don't use it in production yet.

 ## Roadmap